SIOCODE-Open/perfect-micro-services/README.md

 Let's move on to the next part of our journey: _code generation_.

-# Templatizing the micro-services
+# Templatizing the microservices

-The tool we are going to use to scale up the project is [ProJor](https://siocode.hu/products/pro-jor).
+The tool we are going to use to scale up the project is [ProJor](https://projor.io).
 ProJor is a _model-based code generator_, and we will have to do two things to make it work:

-* Create a _model_ for our micro-services.
+* Create a _model_ for our microservices.
 * Create _templates_ on top of the model.

 Luckily, we can copy-paste most of our already existing code into the templates, and replace moving parts with _placeholders_.